-Nevada tailgating penalties in Las Vegas include a $305 fine and four (4) driver's license demerit points.
+Nevada tailgating penalties in Las Vegas include a $305 fine and four (4) driver's license demerit points in Nevada.
 But it is often possible to get traffic charges dismissed or at least reduced to a non-moving violation.

 People cited for tailgating must not ignore their ticket or else a Nevada bench warrant will issue for their arrest.
 Even though traffic tickets seem minor, hiring a defense attorney can be key to a favorable resolution: A good lawyer knows how best to negotiate with prosecutors and to persuade judges to recall bench warrants (if necessary).

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about following too closely in Clark County and throughout Nevada, including how to build a defense, possible sentences, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section: